 I wanted it to look distressed and not at all perfect because these tables are in the room that is lived in more than any other in this home.

-Meaning I didn’t want to invest hours of time and scads of money to have these tables look like they did before this whole project started.
+Meaning I didn’t want to invest hours of time and scads of money to have these tables look like they did before this entire project started.

 Because if I spent $1,000 on an end table, I would indeed ask you to use a coaster.